polarismesh/polaris-security/README.md

 #### Use cert-manager
 About cert-manager signer, refer to [the intro](https://cert-manager.io/docs/configuration/).

-After deployment, to use it as an external signer for polaris-security, you should change `sign` and `sign_namespace` in `deploy/helm/values.yaml` the naming convention is explained in [the doc](https://cert-manager.io/docs/usage/kube-csr/).
+After deployment, to use it as an external signer for polaris-security, you should change `signer` and `sign_namespace` in `deploy/helm/values.yaml` the naming convention is explained in [the doc](https://cert-manager.io/docs/usage/kube-csr/).

 as an example：